-Once Korea moves to a positive list, they will no longer defer to Codex, and will no longer use the current (complex) decision tree for determining the MRL for a particular pesticide on a specific commodity.
-Only national Korean MRLs will be accepted (for products without an established MRL, a 0.01ppm default will apply).
+Beginning January 1, 2019, Korea has implemented a positive MRL list for all commodities.
+Korea will no longer defer to Codex or the previous system for determining a MRL for a particular pesticide on a specific commodity.
+Only national Korean MRLs will be accepted.
+For chemicals without an established MRL, a 0.01 ppm default will apply.

 B. Monitoring chemical residues: